14. Interfacing compiled code (**)#

 }

-The arguments can be, technically speaking, prepared at the C level.
-For instance, if `x` turned out to be an integer vector, we could convert it to the double one (these are two different types; see Section 6.4.1).
+The arguments could be, technically speaking, prepared at the C level.
+For instance, if x turned out to be an integer vector, we could have converted it to the double one (they are two different types; see Section 6.4.1).
 Nevertheless, overall, it is very burdensome.
-It is better to use pure R code to ensure that the arguments are of the correct form and to beautify the outputs.
+It is easier to use pure R code to ensure that the arguments are of the correct form as well as to beautify the outputs.
+This explains why we only assert the enjoyment of C::Rf_isReal(x).
+It guarantees that the C::REAL and C::XLENGTH functions correctly return the pointer to the start of the sequence and its length, respectively.

-Once C::my_c_sum is called, we must convert it to an R object.
+Once C::my_c_sum is called, we must convert it to an R object so that it can be returned to our environment.
 Here, it is a newly allocated numeric vector of length one.
-It can be done easily by calling C::Rf_ScalarReal.
+We did this by calling C::Rf_ScalarReal.

-Although optional (see Section 5.4 of [62]), we will register C::my_c_sum_wrapper as a callable function explicitly.
-This way, R will not struggle to find the specific entry point in the resulting dynamically linked library (DLL).
+Although optional (see Section 5.4 of [65]), we will register C::my_c_sum_wrapper as a callable function explicitly.
+This way, R will not be struggling to find the specific entry point in the resulting dynamically linked library (DLL).
 We do this in src/cpackagedemo.c:

 #include <R_ext/Rdynload.h>